Taking legal action over disrepair

-In emergency situations (eg if it's dangerous to live in the property) the court may order your landlord to carry out the work immediately.
+In emergency situations (for example if it's dangerous for you to live in the property) the court may order your landlord to carry out the work immediately.
 The court may also decide that your landlord should pay you compensation.

 A landlord who does not carry out the works specified in an injunction, or a court order, can be fined or even imprisoned.
 You will probably have to go back to court to take further action, but should not have to start the whole process again.